-Part-time, student and temporary employees are not eligible for discretionary benefits.
+Part-time and student employees are not eligible for discretionary benefits.

 ASI reserves the right to modify, revoke, suspend, terminate, or change the discretionary benefits or post-retirement benefits, in whole or in part, at any time subject to notification requirements as mandated by federal law.